cl-test-grid/cl-prj-notify/README.md

 ## Usage

-   You need an GitHub Personal Access Tokens to create issues.
+   You need a GitHub Personal Access Token to submit issues.
    Create one at https://github.com/settings/applications

    ```common-lisp